Garfield Ridge, Chicago: 20th century

 Industry started nearby around 1900 and would soon enter the area, prompting residential development.
 Early residential areas were concentrated in the northeastern part of the area, known at the time as "Sleepy Hollow".
 Chicago annexed more of the modern area in 1915 and 1921.
 Garfield Ridge was one of the 75 community areas defined by the University of Chicago during the 1920s.

 The population first had a major expansion in the 1920s, surging from 2,472 to 6,050.
 This was fueled by immigration of Eastern Europeans, especially Poles; by 1930 29.5 percent of the population was foreign-born and another 55.1 percent had at least one foreign parent.
 This was encouraged by development of industry, the addition of a streetcar line on Archer Avenue, and the construction of the Chicago Municipal Airport (renamed Midway Airport in 1942) in 1926.
 The area retained a bucolic quality; in 1936 the area west of Central Avenue still had dirt roads and farms with grazing animals.
 After a slowdown during the Great Depression growth continued, with the population nearly doubling during the 1940s and more than tripling during the 1950s.
 By 1950 residential development surpassed industrial development.
 During this era single-story bungalows were constructed in the western part of the area.
-The 1960 Census marked the first appearance of African-Americans in the area.
+The 1960 United States census marked the first appearance of African-Americans in the area.
 At this time they solely inhabited the LeClaire Courts housing project, which had been constructed in 1950 and expanded in 1954.